pramnora/mmqs/README.md

 with the promise to reward them with a fifty per cent gain in less than a year.
 The gains could, in fact, be staggered...so,
 an investment of three months gets thirty per cent interest;
-an investment of six months gets forty per cent interest;
+an investment of four months gets forty per cent interest;
-an investment of nine months gets fifty per cent interest.
+an investment of five months gets fifty per cent interest.
 -This is bearing in mind that most banks offer a measley ten per cent or less interest, yearly.-

 There are two main considerations to have to note...